 - A good quality leash that does not have heavy hardware.

-- A harness for walking and a small dog collar or cat collar with a bell to wear around the house.
+- A harness for walking and a small dog collar or cat collar (or a ferret collar if your chi really tiny) with a bell to wear around the house.

 - Blankets and a cozy bed.